-So just as there is no necessary reason of evolution to favor the truth, there is also no necessary reason for evolution to favor any sort of mental faculties at all.
+So just as there is no necessary reason for evolution to favor the truth, there is also no necessary reason for evolution to favor any sort of mental faculties at all.

-Of course, this only speaks to the evolution of “mind”, and not of the realism .
+Of course, this only speaks to the evolution of “mind”, and not of metaphysical realism.
 But if mind is contingent, then realism is doubly so, for the same reason.

 In my view, scientific realism is only a refinement of everyday naive realism.
 The fact that we believe in the realism of common everyday objects is not necessary either; we could evolve to treat our daily phenomenology as a mere game.
 But this latter attitude would also be just as contingent a possibility as the realist attitude.

-In my view the temptation to be non realist about life in general is a symptom of reading only modern thinkers to the exclusion of Aristotle.
-Surely Aristotle was mistaken on a great many counts, but his basic methodology is still useful to avoid the many pitfalls of both analytic and Continental thought.
+In my view, the temptation to be non realist about life in general is a symptom of reading only modern thinkers to the exclusion of Aristotle.
+Surely Aristotle was mistaken on a great many counts, but his basic methodology is still useful to avoid the many pitfalls of modern thought.

 I say all of this in the context of believing that the content of first philosophy is simply the reverse-engineering of our human operating system as distinct from the surface grammar of our language.
 But just because there is an empirical / a posteriori aspect to metaphysics does not mean it is not possible as a science of being qua being.